-Any adaptation of Irvine Welsh’s prose on film will inevitably be held up against the 1996 modern classic, TRAINSPOTTING.
-FILTH – the most accomplished attempt since Boyle’s junky drama – seems even more lurid, and even more morally dark in its humour.
+Any adaptation of Irvine Welsh’s prose on film will inevitably be held up against the 1996 modern classic TRAINSPOTTING.
+FILTH – the most accomplished attempt since Danny Boyle’s junky drama – seems even more lurid and morally dark in its humour.
 Although it often stumbles into gaudily hedonistic mud-rolling, Jon S. Baird’s film boasts a bold tone, sharp dialogue and a towering performance from James McAvoy.

-McAvoy chews up the script as Bruce Robertson, an Edinburgh police detective after a coveted promotion to Detective Inspector.
-Along with his peers, he jumps through hoops in solving a recent murder case to impress his superior, Superintendent Bob Toal (John Sessions).
-But Robertson’s penchant for drugs and alcohol – and his compulsion to impress a curiously absent wife – ramp up as his mental and physical state spirals down into hell.
+McAvoy chews up the script as Bruce Robertson, an Edinburgh police detective, after a coveted promotion to Detective Inspector.
+Along with his peers, he jumps through hoops to solve a recent murder case to impress his superior, Superintendent Bob Toal (John Sessions).
+But Robertson’s penchant for drugs and alcohol – and his compulsion to impress a curiously absent wife – ramp up as his mental and physical state spirals into hell.

-From the easy sparring between the police, rat-a-tat interrogations conducted by Detective Lennox (Jamie Bell) and Robertson, to Eddie Marsan’s bespectacled Freemason colleague and his wife Bunty (Shirley Henderson), the true strength of FILTH lies in the performances.
-This is perhaps James McAvoy’s best performance since his rise to prominence: as Robertson begins to crack, the manic and fragile mental state can be seen behind McAvoy’s eyes, making his psychological descent all the more affecting.
+From the easy sparring between the police, and rat-a-tat interrogations conducted by Detective Lennox (Jamie Bell) and Robertson, to Eddie Marsan’s bespectacled Freemason colleague and his wife Bunty (Shirley Henderson), the true strength of FILTH lies in the performances.
+Roberston is perhaps James McAvoy’s best performance since his rise to prominence.
+As the detective begins to crack, the manic and fragile mental state can be seen behind McAvoy’s eyes, making his psychological descent all the more affecting.

 FILTH is, as one might expect, a difficult film to process, with what might be seen as a slightly absurd revelation.
-The ending could also be argued as lacking conviction, with a withdrawal from the repulsive portrait that has been painted of Robertson up to that point, although that would be to ignore his larger arc.
+The ending also arguably lacks conviction, with a withdrawal from the repulsive portrait that has been painted of Robertson up to that point, although that would be to ignore his larger arc.
 Regardless, FILTH should reward you with a simultaneously manic, darkly comic and repulsive sprint through the twisted corridors of a crumbling mind.

 Our thanks to the Cameo Cinema for providing the opportunity to review FILTH